ELAndrews/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is an opinionated middleware, which is used to resolve http requests using JSON: express.json().
+Express can also use express.static() to provide a root location to act as a static asset.

 - [ ] Describe Middleware?

+Middleware is a functioned plugged into the server.
+Middleware can be used for different purposes but lay as a mid-layer function which can assess the http request and provide a response.
+Middleware would be a good place to provide a function to check authentication.

 - [ ] Describe a Resource?

+A resource is the what we refer to as the static assets which using express.static().
+With this function, the server uses that public/build folder as the root of the front-end code.

 - [ ] What can the API return to help clients know if a request was successful?

+The API can return success codes (2\*\*) and provide a more obvious success message.
+By using .json() we can implement a simple message to be returned with the request, or even providing an alert, jsx segment, or simply passing along data from the database.

 - [ ] How can we partition our application into sub-applications?

+We use sub-apps to separate our work into organised locations.
+These routes can then be imported using require() in the relevant sub-areas of the api.

 ## Minimum Viable Product